P-47: The Phantom Fighter: Development

+Release

 P-47: The Phantom Fighter was first released in Japan in May 1988 and North America on August of the same year by Jaleco, as well as Europe by Electrocoin, running on the Mega System 1 board.
-The game was ported to various platforms including the PC-Engine (published by Aicom), Amiga, Amstrad CPC, Atari ST, Commodore 64 and MS-DOS.
+The game was ported to various platforms including the PC Engine (published by Aicom), Amiga, Amstrad CPC, Atari ST, Commodore 64 and MS-DOS.
 All home computer ports were developed by Source the Software House and published by Firebird Software in Europe under the title P47 Thunderbolt.
 A conversion for the Sega Mega Drive under the title The Freedom Star was in development but never released, though the Mega Drive version's soundtrack was later released as part of the SUPER Rom Cassette Disc In JALECO music album by City Connection's Clarice Disk label and has since been showcased in a playable state at a Japanese gaming event.

-It has received various re-releases on digital distribution platforms such as iOS by Dotemu, Antstream Arcade, and the Arcade Archives series for the PlayStation Network and Nintendo eShop by Hamster Corporation.
-The arcade version is also included as part of the Jaleco Arcade 1 compilation for the Evercade in 2022.
+DotEmu released the arcade version on iOS in 2011.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in July 2020.
+The arcade version is also included as part of the Jaleco Arcade 1 compilation for the Evercade in 2022 as well as Antstream Arcade.